JohnyRisky/telegraf_con_file_universal_creator/readme.md

-Create, edit, delete Telegraf configuration file and start a Docker container with Telegraf metrics and logs agent inside.
+This is the FastAPI based API, allowing to CRUD a Docker container with Telegraf agent inside.
-Everything with wrapped in FastAPI API
+All Telegraf plugins are validated so not-allowed parameters in the configuration file won't pass.
-Get data easy and fast!
+You may create whatever number of containered Telegraf agents.